Unity-Technologies/com.unity.multiplayer.docs/mppm_versioned_docs/version-1.0.0/install.md

 ---

 You can use Multiplayer Play Mode in Unity Editor versions 2023.1 or later.
-To install the Multiplayer Play Mode package, do the following.
+To install the Multiplayer Play Mode package, follow these steps:

 1. Open Unity Hub.
 2. Select a Project to open it.